AlPha0ne1/Note/SOC/CyberThreatIntelligence.md

 Python PE
 Python's PE module allows you to create Yara rules from the various sections and elements of the Windows Portable Executable (PE) structure.

+# Yara Tools

+## Loki

+LOKI is a free open-source IOC (Indicator of Compromise) scanner created/written by Florian Roth.

+Based on the GitHub page, detection is based on 4 methods:

+File Name IOC Check
+Yara Rule Check (we are here)
+Hash Check
+C2 Back Connect Check

+## THOR

+THOR Lite is Florian's newest multi-platform IOC AND YARA scanner.
+There are precompiled versions for Windows, Linux, and macOS.
+A nice feature with THOR Lite is its scan throttling to limit exhausting CPU resources.
+For more information and/or to download the binary, start here.
+You need to subscribe to their mailing list to obtain a copy of the binary.
+Note that THOR is geared towards corporate customers.
+THOR Lite is the free version.

+## FENRIR

+This is the 3rd tool created by Neo23x0 (Florian Roth).
+You guessed it; the previous 2 are named above.
+The updated version was created to address the issue from its predecessors, where requirements must be met for them to function.
+Fenrir is a bash script; it will run on any system capable of running bash (nowadays even Windows).

+## YAYA (Yet Another Yara Automaton)

+YAYA was created by the EFF (Electronic Frontier Foundation) and released in September 2020.
+Based on their website, "YAYA is a new open-source tool to help researchers manage multiple YARA rule repositories.
+YAYA starts by importing a set of high-quality YARA rules and then lets researchers add their own rules, disable specific rulesets, and run scans of files."

+# Loki

+Loki scans the entire directory with the tag -p (path)

+> python loki.py -p ../../suspicious-files/file1